 In Fall 2017, there were 241 full-time faculty and 89 part-time faculty at East Stroudsburg University.
 Of these, 91% have earned the highest degree offered in their professional field.
 Our student to faculty ratio is 20-1.

 How many degrees did East Stroudsburg University award in the 2016 - 2017 year?

 In 2016 - 2017 there were 1,438 Baccalaureate and 369 Master's degree awarded.

-What are the most popular undergraduate degree programs at East Stroudsburg University for 2017 - 2018?
+What are the top degree program choices among first-time students at East Stroudsburg University for 2018 - 2019?

-The degree programs with the highest enrollments are Biological Sciences, Business Management, Sociology (Criminal Justice, Social Work, and Sociology), Psychology, and Nursing.
+The degree programs with the highest enrollments are Business Management, Sociology (Criminal Justice, Social Work, and Sociology), Nursing, Psychology, and Athletic Training.

 State and Regional Fun Facts